 Copying files between remote computers

-As mentioned in the beginning, there are occasions when a DBA needs to copy file/s from their local computer to a SQL Server, or between two or more SQL Servers.
-Reasons aside, there are several ways you can copy the files, including PowerShell.
+As mentioned at the beginning, there are occasions when a DBA needs to copy one or more files from a local computer to a SQL Server, or between two or more SQL Servers.
+Regardless of the reason, there are several ways to copy the files, including PowerShell.
 For example:

 Copy-Item "\\Server01\sqlShare\*" -Destination "\\Server02\sqlShare\" -Recurse

 That looks simple enough.
-However, the -Destination parameter only accepts one value, so you cannot use it to copy files to multiple destinations.
-Plus, you're using your local computer as a conduit, so it's not the most efficient method either.
+However, the -Destination parameter accepts only one value, so you cannot use it to copy files to multiple destinations.
+In addition, your local computer becomes the transfer path, so this is not the most efficient method either.

-Remoting is a feature of PowerShell that allows you to run commands on remote computer/s.
-If you are on a Windows 2012 or higher, the PowerShell remoting is enabled by default.
+Remoting is a feature of PowerShell that allows you to run commands on one or more remote computers.
+If you are using Windows Server 2012 or later, PowerShell remoting is enabled by default in many environments.
 Otherwise, you may need to enable it first:

-Start the PowerShell session with elevated privileges (Run As Administrator).
+Start the PowerShell session with elevated privileges, or run it as Administrator.
+Run command:

 Enable-PSRemoting -Verbose

-You may be familiar with the Invoke-Command, which maybe the most typical command used to run commands on remote computer/s.
-You can store results returned by it into a local variable for further processing.
+You may be familiar with Invoke-Command, which is perhaps the most commonly used cmdlet for running commands on one or more remote computers.
+You can store the results it returns in a local variable for further processing.

 Write-Host $local_variable -ForegroundColor White -BackgroundColor Blue